khairahscorner/scalable-containerised-api/docs.md

-Infrastructure Provisioning
+## Infrastructure Provisioning

+### Issues encountered
+- mostly syntax related errors,
-- issues encountered: mostly syntax related, dividing terraform runs to be able to run docker job in between, managing tfstate (lack of was causing terraform to recreate alll resources on every run)
+- dividing terraform provisioning to be able to run docker job in between (used `-target` option on `terraform apply` to provision ecr setup needed for docker run)
+- managing tfstate with terraform backend block (type s3): the lack of state management was causing terraform to recreate alll resources on every run, like a fresh start.
+[Docs](https://developer.hashicorp.com/terraform/language/terraform#terraform-backend)

-to setup load balancer:
+To setup load balancer:
 - need to create the LB
 - set a target group
     - target groups decouple the LB from the actual targets (i.e its target groups that actually forwards traffic to the services), so the LB doesn't need to know what happens inside those resources or if things change; it uses target group to keep a constant and just focus on sending the traffic